jonahjon/eks-matrix-tests/prow/jobs/README.md

 - **Postsubmits** run after merging code

-We use this update parts of the infrastructure
+We use this update parts of the infrastructure, and the job specs configmap

 - **Periodics** run on a periodic basis